Vitamin B12 and Folate

 Folate is necessary for cell division such as is seen in a developing fetus.
 Folate deficiency during early pregnancy can increase the risk of neural tube defects such as spina bifida in a growing fetus.

-B12 and folate deficiencies are most often caused by not getting enough of the vitamins through the diet or supplements, inadequate absorption, or by increased need as seen in pregnancy:
+B12 and folate deficiencies are most often caused by not getting enough of the vitamins through the diet or supplements, long-term use of certain medications, inadequate absorption, or by increased need as seen in pregnancy:

 - Dietary deficiencies—these are uncommon in the United States because many foods and drinks are supplemented with these vitamins, which are stored by the body.
 Adults typically have several years' worth of vitamin B12 stored in the liver and about 3 months of stored folate.
 Dietary deficiencies do not usually cause symptoms until stores of the vitamins within the body have been depleted.
 B12 deficiencies are sometimes seen in vegans (those who do not consume any animal products) and in their breast-fed infants.